Planti Store

 Context

-Planti was a 72-hour design challenge where I set out to create a complete, cohesive e-commerce experience for plant lovers — from brand identity to product navigation, customization flows, and UI design.
+Planti Store was a 72-hour design challenge where I set out to create a complete, cohesive e-commerce experience for plant lovers.
+I crafted a complete experience, from brand identity to product navigation, customization flows, and UI design.

 The goal: demonstrate how quickly I can shape a product vision, define a scalable experience, and craft a warm, human visual language under tight constraints.